ih646/Otter/README.md

 ### Instructions:
 For extension: Go to extensions on chrome.
 Turn on developer mode, go to load unpacked, navigate to extension folder in myapp then click ok.
-For website: Go to folder with app.js in terminal, npm install then node app.js.
-Website can be seen on your localhost:3000.